vacp2p/rfc/content/docs/rfcs/38/README.md

 proceed.
-When a given node has finalized its decision on the proposal, it enters a quiescent state in which it optionally discards all information gathered during the query process retaining only the state of the original proposal.
+When a given node has finalized its decision on the proposal, it enters a quiescent state in which it optionally discards all information gathered during the query process retaining only the state of the initial proposal.

 ### Setup Parameters